Alive Again (Chicago song)

 "Alive Again" is a song written by James Pankow for the group Chicago and recorded for their album Hot Streets (1978), with Peter Cetera singing lead vocals.
 The first single released from that album, it reached No. 14 on the U.S. Billboard Hot 100.
 In Canada, "Alive Again" spent two weeks at No. 11.

 "Alive Again" was Chicago's first new single after their split with producer James William Guercio.
-It was also their first single after the accidental death of Terry Kath; Donnie Dacus played guitar on the recording.'
+It was also their first single after the accidental death of Terry Kath; Donnie Dacus played guitar on the recording, marking his debut work with the band.

 Recording and production

+James Pankow wrote "Alive Again" on the piano about a romantic relationship and personal rediscovery.
+Upon looking at a photo of Terry Kath on the wall, a member of the band who had died a short time prior, Pankow arrived at the realization that the song also related to the band's determination to continue after Kath's death.
+He commented that "if you look behind the boy/girl thing, it can be construed as an encouragement that our phenomenal career would continue."

-According to Mike Stahl, Chicago's live audio engineer at the time, members of Chicago's rhythm section–Robert Lamm, Donnie Dacus, Peter Cetera, and Danny Seraphine–came into the studio, started jamming, and played what they thought was a run-through of "Alive Again" but which producer Phil Ramone had recorded.
-Despite recording the rhythm track ten more times, the run-through had the "feel" he was looking for, so it made the album.
+"Alive Again" was the first song the band recorded for their Hot Streets album, where the sessions were conducted at Criteria Studios in Miami.
+According to Mike Stahl, Chicago's live audio engineer at the time, he was setting up the microphones for the drum kit when members of Chicago's rhythm section of Robert Lamm, Donnie Dacus, Peter Cetera, and Danny Seraphine came into the studio and started to run-through "Alive Again".
+During the run-through, Stahl saw the band's producer Phil Ramone mouthing to him to remain still.
+As such, Stahl forwent miking the two floor toms in Seraphine's kit and held the cables and microphones for the remainder of the jam.

+At the conclusion of the initial run-through for "Alive Again", Stahl saw Ramone and one of the audio engineers "slapping hands together and saying how great the 'feel' was for that song."
+Stahl raised concerns that he had yet to mike the two floor toms and mentioned that the drum track noticeably decreased in volume when Seraphine hit the instruments.
+Ramone maintained that the band's groove more than sufficiently compensated for the drop-off in volume for the floor toms and ultimately used this run-through as the master take despite recording the rhythm track ten more times.
+Dacus played the guitar solo with a talk box device.

-After the recording of "Alive Again" had been completed, Chicago's brass section recorded with the Bee Gees on their song, "Tragedy".
-Inspired by his work with Barry Gibb, James Pankow rewrote the brass charts for "Alive Again" and the song was rerecorded.
+After the recording of "Alive Again" had been completed, Chicago's brass section recorded with the Bee Gees on their song "Tragedy".
+Inspired by his work with Barry Gibb, James Pankow re-wrote the brass charts for "Alive Again" and the song was re-recorded.
 Mike Stahl said the new arrangements gave the song a whole new "feeling" and "sparkle".